grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/05 Options.md

 </CodeGroup>

+#### Options in a config file

 <div id="config-json-example">
-You can also set the same options through a config file:
+You can also define the same options through a config file:
 </div>

 <CodeGroup labels={["config.json"]} lineNumbers={[true]}>